Different Types Of Abuse And Their Impact On You

 The abuser may be a loved one such as a husband, wife, or intimate partner.
 Or they could be a parent or grandparent, a sibling, or another relative.
 It may also be a teacher, coach, or family friend.
 It is impossible to tell who an abuser may be because many times they are just like anyone else.

 It's important to remember that it can happen in any relationship and that healthy relationships do not include abuse.
 Do not allow your abuser to convince you that it's OK or normal, or your fault.
+When you start a relationship, it is fine to begin setting boundaries and be completely clear on what you need and want out of your relationship.
+An abuser will need to learn proper conflict resolution and violence prevention, if they want to overcome being an abuser.
+There is help for them as well, as anyone can reach out for therapy, so they no longer abuse people.

 The Effects of Abuse